 This new model replaces prior doctoral programs and, along with a PhD option (described below) will, henceforth, be the only such program offered by AGS.

-> - Cohorts of students are admitted every other year.
-The initial cohort was admitted for the fall 2014 semester.
+- Cohorts of students are admitted every other year.
 Students proceed through the program with their cohort.
+The initial cohort was admitted for the fall 2014 semester and the second in 2016.
+The next round of applications is scheduled for Spring 2018 for admission in Fall 2018.

-> - Students complete all coursework in a blended format, combining live sessions and online learning.
+- Students complete all coursework in a blended format, combining live sessions and online learning.
 Each semester (three per annum) offers an integrated 6 credits of learning and students must attend all live sessions and complete online assignments to receive any credit.

 - Students work closely with faculty advisers, who review their progress regularly.
 After the second year in the program, students may formally apply for candidacy for the EdD or PhD.

 - Once accepted for candidacy, and concurrent with the third year of coursework, students begin work on their Leadership Portfolio and Capstone Dissertation Project.
 Students are expected to submit the Portfolio and Capstone Project no later than two years after completing their coursework.